 HESF Domain 3: Teaching

-- specific requirements for the specification of the course design and requirements for engagement with advanced knowledge and enquiry, current knowledge, theoretical frameworks and concepts, related scholarship and emerging ideas
+- specific requirements for the specification of the course design and requirements for engagement with advanced knowledge and inquiry, current knowledge, theoretical frameworks and concepts, related scholarship and emerging ideas

 - coherent achievement of learning outcomes and professional accreditation of a course of study if applicable